 Continuing Education Cost: $210.00

 Please note: All active and certified constables and deputy constables will automatically be enrolled into the required online subjects in Temple’s Canvas System.
-These three online subjects will be available in Canvas on Tuesday, January 21, 2025.
+These three online subjects will be available in Canvas the Tuesday after Martin Luther King, Jr. Day.

 Basic Firearms Class Cost: $1,485.00